JINSUK-MO/JINSUK-MO.github.io/test/index.md

 ### Welcome to my personal website.

-This website presents my research interests, projects, and academic achievements.
+This website showcases my research interests, projects, and academic achievements.

 **Thank you for visiting my website.
 I hope you find it informative.**

+<p>This text should appear above the recent posts.</p>